 Thankfully, the Mail app is a lot better, with a wide and expansive view that makes full use of the screen size.
+It's one of the best-optimized Apple apps for the larger iPad screen.
 You get a decent column down one side to see all your missives, and a gentle swipe across allows you to move or edit the mail or send it to the trash can.

 On top of that, emails are grouped together nicely when in conversation flow, email folders are easy to use and you can have all your messages in one inbox, even with a variety of accounts being used.

-We also like the VIP setting, allowing you to tag only your boss and colleagues, so you know when to panic should you see a mail arriving there.
+I also like the VIP setting, which enables you to tag only your boss and colleagues, so you know to panic should you see a mail arriving there.

 The Apple keyboard on the iPad Air is an odd experience.
-Not because it's inaccurate or poor to use - far from it, I found that we could get up quite a speed thanks to the larger keys - but because of that strange plastic thud when you strike the screen each time.
-It's most off-putting, and lacks the quiet rigidity the early (and much weightier) iPads used to offer.
+Not because it's inaccurate or poor to use – far from it, I found that we could get up quite a speed thanks to the larger keys – but because of that strange plastic thud when you strike the screen each time.
+It's most off-putting, especially compared with the quiet rigidity the early (and subsequent) iPads offer.

 However, I do like the keyboard, as it's easy to split and move, which is great for both portrait and landscape use – it's nothing Earth-shattering, but it's features like this that open up the scope of the iPad so much.